16-19 BURSARY and CATCH-UP FUNDING

 Students must provide official confirmation of their eligibility for the Mandatory Bursary, for example a letter from the Local Authority.
 The student must also be aged below 19 on 31 August before the academic year they require the Bursary for to qualify.

 Students who fall into the above categories will be eligible to receive a bursary of up to £1,200 a year.
-This will be paid half termly via BACS direct into the student account in instalments of £200.
+This money can be accessed in two ways:

 Category B: Discretionary Bursary